-INT : For intermittent wipes, move the lever up to INT, then turn the $\checkmark$ INT band up for more frequent wipes or down for less frequent wipes.
+INT: Use this setting for intermittent wipes or for Rainsense wipes, when Rainsense is enabled.
+For intermittent wipes, move the lever up to INT, then turn the $\sqrt[]{4}$ band up for more frequent wipes or down for less frequent wipes.
+If Rainsense is enabled, see "Rainsense" later in this section.

-If the windshield wipers are in use for a while when driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
-See "Wiper-Activated Headlamps" later in this section.
+If the windshield wipers are in use while driving, the exterior lamps come on automatically if the exterior lamp control is in AUTO.
+The transition time for the lamps coming on varies based on wiper speed.
+See "Lights On with Wipers" under Automatic Headlamp System \Rightarrow 128.
 OFF : Use to turn the wipers off.